Skip to content

 1. Eval-logic_bank_patterns.md - Foundation patterns for ALL rule types - Event handler signatures (row, old_row, logic_row) - REQUIRED READING - Logging with logic_row.log() vs app_logger - Request Pattern with new_logic_row() - Rule API syntax dos and don'ts - Common anti-patterns to avoid

-2. Eval-logic_bank_api.md - Deterministic rules API - Rule.sum(), Rule.count(), Rule.formula(), Rule.constraint(), etc. - Complete API signatures with all parameters - References patterns file for implementation details
+2. Eval-logic_bank_api.md - Business Rules API - Rule.sum(), Rule.count(), Rule.formula(), Rule.constraint(), etc. - Complete API signatures with all parameters - References patterns file for implementation details

-3. Eval-probabilistic_logic.md - Probabilistic (AI) rules API - populate_ai_values() utility for AI-driven value computation - Intelligent selection patterns (supplier optimization, dynamic pricing, route selection) - Automatic audit trails and graceful fallbacks when API unavailable - References patterns file for general implementations - Works seamlessly with deterministic rules
+3. Eval-probabilistic_logic.md - AI Rules API - AI-driven value computation and intelligent selection - Intelligent selection patterns (supplier optimization, dynamic pricing, route selection) - Automatic audit trails and graceful fallbacks when API unavailable - References patterns file for general implementations - Works seamlessly with Business Rules

 Example Natural Language Logic for basic_demo:

-2. Customer balance = sum of unshipped Order amount_total
+2. The Customer's balance is the sum of the Order amount_total where date_shipped is null

-3. Order amount_total = sum of Item amount
+3. The Order's amount_total is the sum of the Item amount

 Use case: App Integration

-1. Send Order to Kafka when date_shipped changes to non-null
+1. Send the Order to Kafka topic 'order_shipping' if the date_shipped is not None.

 How the Rules Engine Works: